 Julia Steinmetz is a performance studies scholar, contemporary art writer, visual artist and performer.
-She is currently a Visiting Instructor in the Performance and Performance Studies MFA Program at Pratt Institute in Brooklyn, NY.
+She is currently a Visiting Assistant Professor in the Performance and Performance Studies MFA Program at Pratt Institute in Brooklyn, NY.

 She is co-founder of the Los Angeles performance collective Toxic Titties, with whom she has performed and exhibited at LACE, REDCAT, USC Center for Feminist Research, the Hammer Museum, CoCA Seattle, Yerba Buena Center for the Arts, Art in General, Art Basel Miami Beach, Whitechapel, MUCA Roma (Mexico City), Ex-Teresa Arte Actual (Mexico City), Schnitt Austellungsraum (Cologne), and MUMOK().
 Her collaborative film and video work has appeared in international film festivals including Outfest: Los Angeles Gay and Lesbian Film Festival, Viennale International Film Festival, Centro de la Imagen (Mexico City), and on the DVD compilation First Person.
 Her work has been reviewed in Tema Celeste, the LA Times, LA Weekly, Rhizome, Wired, Black Book, MASKA, and she has been interviewed for National Public Radio, the Utne Reader, and the Journal of the National Women’s Studies Association, as well as in numerous academic publications.

 Julia has received funding from the New Radio and Performing Arts, the Jerome Foundation, and the New York City Department of Cultural Affairs; she was a finalist for the 2016 Creative Capital Andy Warhol Arts Writers Grant.
 She is an active member of the American Studies Association, National Women’s Studies Association, College Art Association, and Performance Studies International.